UPPS 05.04.03 - Emergency Operations

 Homeland Security Presidential Directive 5 (HSPD-5) states that the management of domestic incidents calls for the establishment of a single, comprehensive National Incident Management System (NIMS).

-COMPOSITION AND RESPONSIBILITIES OF THE EMERGENCY MANAGEMENT (EM) COMMITTEE AND DESIGNATED ALTERNATES
+COMPOSITION AND RESPONSIBILITIES OF THE EMERGENCY MANAGEMENT COMMITTEE AND DESIGNATED ALTERNATES

-A standing committee, appointed annually on September 1 by the university president and chaired by the director of University Police (UPD), will develop and review the university’s Emergency Management Plan for implementation during natural or man-made disasters.
+A standing committee, appointed annually on September 1 by the university president and chaired by the director of the University Police Department (UPD), will develop and review the university’s Emergency Management (EM) Plan for implementation during natural or man-made disasters.

 The committee will consist of primary and alternative representatives from the organizations listed below: